 German Market & Christmas Fair

-Following its outstanding success in the last 4 years, our German Market promises to be bigger and better than ever in 2019, with more stalls and authentic products to enjoy.
-Join us this year for a German beer, Gluhwein and to soak up the festive atmosphere & enjoy the traditional German market stalls, and be served by our team in their traditional German outfits.
+Following its outstanding success in the last 5 years, our German Market promises to be bigger and better than ever in 2020, with more stalls and authentic products to enjoy.
+Join us this year for a German beer, Gluhwein and to soak up the festive atmosphere & enjoy the traditional German market stalls.

 As well as the festive drinks, we have a wide range of mouth-watering German food on sale-bratwurst, sauerkraut, waffles and of course the ever intriguing Schokokusse - if you haven’t tried them you are missing out!

 Follow our event on social media for live updates about the German Market or search #germanmarketessex

 The German market also hosts more than 30 stalls, festooned with delicately crafted Yuletide gifts, from Christmas ornaments, candles, authentic cuckoo clocks, traditional Christmas fare and beautiful handmade woollen hats and gloves; there really is something for everyone.
 All of our stalls are hand-made on site by Roland Smith and every year we go out to Germany to source products you would usually see in German Christmas markets to make your experience as authentic as possible.